xzzulz/microbi/readme.md

      apiServer_example.js

-To define an api, install microbi if it is not installed:
+To define an api, install microbi if it is not installed.
+Either globally or locally:

      npm install microbi